 Blepharitis is a very common inflammatory condition of the eyelid margin (the rim of the eyelid where the eyelashes are located).
+Click here to download an information booklet about blepharitis.
 Bacteria which normally live on the skin are attracted to crusts around the base of the eyelashes and produce chemicals which irritate the eyes causing symptoms of itching, irritation and burning.
 Special tear glands, called meibomian glands, which are located in the eyelids, become blocked.
 Since these glands help to prevent the tear film covering the very sensitive cornea (the clear window of the eye) from evaporating too quickly in between blinks, blepharitis results in:

 - Tear film instability resulting in irritation, a foreign body sensation, burning, itching and redness of the eyes (dry eye symptoms)

 - Watery eyes due to an overproduction and overflow of tears as a reflex reaction to eye irritation

 - Red inflamed eyelid margins (see photograph below)

 - Cyst formation in the eyelid (chalazion or meibomian cyst – see photograph below)